-You are invited to partake in research looking at barriers to and incentives for collaborating with government institutions in general, and the Marine Management Organisation (MMO) in particular, on marine related issues.
+You are invited to partake in research looking at barriers to and incentives for collaborating with researchers on marine and coastal related issues.
 Your input would be greatly appreciated.

 Purpose of the study

-This study aims to better understand why researchers do or don’t engage with government institutions and what can be done to facilitate better collaboration in the future.
-In particular this study aims to discover what barriers exist to participation, how researchers have overcome those barriers in the past, and what incentivises researchers to invest in collaborations with government institutions.
+This study aims to better understand why practitioners of policy and/or management in the marine or coastal area do or don’t engage with researchers and academic institutions and what can be done to facilitate better collaboration in the future.
+In particular, this study aims to discover what barriers exist to participation, how policy and management practitioners have overcome those barriers in the past, and what incentivises researchers to invest in collaborations with researchers.

 Why have I been invited?

-The study aims to capture the full spectrum of researchers that do or could collaborate with government institutions and contribute to marine and coastal management, including policy and governance.
-There are a wide variety of Marine and Coastal management issues, covering a very broad spectrum of academic disciplines, and thus input is needed on engagement experiences from individuals across all those disciplines.
-Even within disciplines, individual experiences are expected to vary greatly and so as many responses as possible are needed to best capture the reality of interacting with government institutions.
+The study aims to capture the full spectrum of policy and management practitioners who do or could collaborate with researchers and academic institutions to carry out marine and coastal management, including policy and governance.
+There are a wide variety of Marine and Coastal management issues, covering a very broad spectrum of government departments and organisations, devolved and not, and thus input is needed on engagement experiences with individuals across all those organisations.
+Even within organisations, individual experiences are expected to vary greatly and so as many responses as possible are needed to best capture the reality of interacting with researchers and academic institutions.

 Do I have to take part?